 Rebecca has various teaching roles including undergraduate clinical rotational teaching and Senior Clinical Training Scholar supervision.
-She is involved in didactic teaching of the 3rd and 4th year BVetMed students in internal medicine related subjects, and lecturing the BVetMed students in feline infectious diseases.
+She is involved in didactic teaching of the 3rd and 4th year BVetMed students in internal medicine related subjects, and lecturing the Graduate Accelerated BVetMed 1st year on diuretics.

 Rebecca enjoys all internal medicine cases, but is particularly interested in seeing the follwoing:

 - Cats with kidney stones

 - Cats with hypercalcaemia

 - Cats and dogs with any kidney problems or lower urinary tract disorders